 The same principle is true when you’re blogging.
 And one of the best ways to make things easy for the visitor is by writing clear and concise text.

 People don’t read every word in a blog article.
-They skim to see if there is anything in the text that’s important to them.
+They skim to see if anything in the text is important to them.
 According to a content marketing firm, Quora Creative, the average person spends 37 seconds reading a blog post.
-That’s not a lot of time to get their attention and make an impact.
+That’s not enough time to get their attention and make an impact.

 Fortunately, I’ve found a few great tools that help make writing great blog posts easier and faster.